 The 49th Annual Enders Insurance Harrisburg Marathon will take you on a picturesque journey through beautiful Harrisburg alongside the Susquehanna River in central Pennsylvania.
 This race is presented by Donegal Insurance Group.

-This year’s Harrisburg Marathon will use the same course that was created last year to adhere to the CDC and government safety protocols.
+This year’s Harrisburg Marathon will use the same course that was created last year in 2020.
 Safety is always our number one governing factor at all of our Harrisburg YMCA running races.
 Many of last year’s participants found this Boston Qualifier course to be extremely fast and there were a significant number of PR’s reported.

 The Marathon is a two day event!

 - Saturday, November 13th – Relay (4 people per team)

 - Sunday, November 14th – Marathon